matrix-org/synapse/docs/workers.md

 which tasks are configured to run depends on your Synapse configuration (e.g. if stats is enabled).
 This worker doesn't handle any REST endpoints itself.

-To enable this, the worker must have a [`worker_name`](usage/configuration/config_documentation.md#worker_name) and can be configured to run background tasks.
+To enable this, the worker must have a unique [`worker_name`](usage/configuration/config_documentation.md#worker_name) and can be configured to run background tasks.
 For example, to move background tasks to a dedicated worker, the shared configuration would include: